asim90m/test_ubc_sg/README.md

 To see what gets run in what order, check out .gitlab-ci.yml.

 Essentially, `AI/main.py` is run on Python 3.5, which downloads from nhentai.xxx, processes all the images, and then `Py/decensor.py` is run on Python 3.6.
-The difference in Python versions is due to the needs of machine learning libraries.
+The difference in Python versions is due to the needs of machine learning libraries that the original creators compiled their models with.

 Images are downloaded from nhentai.xxx because nhentai.net has CloudFlare protection, and despite my best efforts, I couldn't get [this cli tool](https://pypi.org/project/nhentai/) to accept my cookies/user-agent to bypass CloudFlare.
 Nhentai.to, the first mirror I tried, had rate limiting, and Nhentai.xxx could catch on and rate limit us, so if anyone knows better API practice, you can modify AI/ndownloader.py, which I wrote.

-A major feature that would speed up the time each pipeline takes is pip package caching by GitLab CI.
-I tried to get it to work for a while, but the different Python versions seemed to make it impossible to store two different pip caches and restore them at the right times.

-One feature that would solve the above is if both AI and Py could be run on the same Python version.
-I haven't experimented too much with this, but I know
+One feature that would be helpful is if both AI and Py could be run on the same Python version.
+This would simplify the pipeline configuration, and would also make straight up running the code easier.
-ML packages tend to be picky so I'm hesitant to try.